Main page content

 |Résultats et données utiles||The adjective utiles is used because it has the same form in both genders.|

 On the other hand, in the last example, going from French to English, the translator could decide to use “relevant” rather than “useful,” since agreement is not an issue.

 As you can see, English and French don’t work the same way.
 For that reason, it’s very difficult to assess the quality of a translation without understanding the stylistic differences between the two languages.

 Ultimately, it all depends on how much confidence you have in your translator.
 For more information on this topic, I recommend reading the post “Translation: Let's trust the professionals (opens in new window),” also published on this blog.
 Don't hesitate to ask your translator questions and explain your needs.
 In return, be prepared to answer your translator’s questions.
 The more you collaborate, the better the translation will be.
 And in the process, you’ll be sure to discover other stylistic differences.
 Feel free to share them in the comment section below.

 Delisle, Jean.
 La traduction raisonnée: Manuel d’initiation à la traduction professionnelle de l’anglais vers le français.
 2nd ed.
 Ottawa: Ottawa UP, 2003.

 Canada.
 Translation Bureau.
-The Canadian Style (opens in new window).
+Writing Tips Plus (opens in new window).

 Eastwood, John.
 Oxford Learner’s Grammar.
 New York: Oxford UP, 2005.